zetxqx/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

           -H "Content-Type: application/json" \
           -d '{
                 "model": "meta-llama/Llama-3.1-8B-Instruct",
+                "max_tokens": 100,
+                "temperature": 0,
+                "messages": [
+                  {
+                    "role": "developer",
+                    "content": "You are a helpful assistant."
+                  },
+                  {
+                    "role": "user",
-                "prompt": "Linux is said to be an open source kernel because ", "max_tokens": 100,
+                    "content": "Linux is said to be an open source kernel because " }
-                "temperature": 0
+                ]
           }'
         ```